Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Councillor Helene Mansilla - 1:07:09

 Thank you, David.
 Thank you, Lucy.
 Any further questions?
-I would like myself to make two
+I would like myself to make twocomments or two further questions, if I may.
+One of them refers to the internal audit opinion

 and the annual governance statement under item 9.